DenisSilent/Eleanor/README.md

 Anyone who was willing to help or ask for help from Stardew Valley Discord (especially from #making-mods-general; many thanks to everyone there).
 All users that helped me are mentioned in the "changelog.md" file located [in the changelog file](https://github.com/DenisSilent/Eleanor/blob/main/%5BCP%5D%20Eleanor/zzz_dummy%20files/changelog.md);

-Everyone who somehow contributed to Stardew Valley
+Everyone who somehow contributed to Stardew Valley community.
+Thanks!
+We appriciate your contributions!

 ### **Legal note:**